-- Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.
+Exercise a high degree of caution in Belgium due to the threat of terrorist attack.

-- Authorities have increased security checks at land borders, international airports and train stations.
-Carry your passport with you when entering or leaving Belgium, even when crossing land borders.
+- There are increased security checks at international airports and train stations.
+Always carry your passport with you when entering or leaving Belgium, even when crossing land borders.
 See

 - Be alert to crime in Belgium, particularly in Brussels, Antwerp and other urban areas.
-Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations, on intercity and international trains and in the metro.
-More serious robberies and assaults can also occur.
+Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations, on trains and in the metro.
+More serious robberies and assaults also occur.
+See

 Entry and exit

-Belgium is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Belgium without a visa in some circumstances.
-See our
+Belgium is a part of the Schengen area, along with a number of other European countries.
+This allows you to enter Belgium without a visa in some circumstances.

 Recent attacks include:

-- On 22 March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in the EU district of central Brussels killed 32 people and injured more than 300.
+- In March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in the EU district of central Brussels killed 32 people and injured more than 300.